 Shrimp Alfredo is a twist on the classic fettuccine Alfredo which typically just includes Parmigiano Reggiano cheese and butter.

-Adding shrimp, garlic, and cream to Shrimp Alfredo makes this non-traditional, but we love it and think you will too!
+Adding shrimp, garlic, and cream to Shrimp Alfredo makes this non-traditional, but my family loves it and I think you will too!

-If you're looking for a more "traditional" Roman-style Alfredo, check out our fettuccine Alfredo recipe.
+If you’re looking for a more “traditional” Roman-style Alfredo, check out my fettuccine Alfredo recipe.

 How to make it